brunowallisonf/convert2webp/README.md

 # convert2webp
-A siple code to convert images files in a folder to webp
+A simple code to convert images files in a folder to webp

 Dependency: Imagemagick